-Beginning investors generally invest in asset classes known as stocks and bonds.
+Beginning investors generally invest in assets known as stocks and bonds.
 Stocks are the higher risk of the two.
 Generally, taking on greater risks comes with greater rewards.

-According to CNN Money, the average return in the stock market is 10% per year, while the average return on bonds ranges between 5% and 6%.
+The average return from investments in stocks is 10% per year, while the average return on bonds ranges between 5% and 6%.

 This strategy is based on the idea that younger investors have more time to recover any losses that occur, so a higher percentage of assets should be in the higher-risk category.
 You then adjust your asset allocation more into the lower risk categories as you get closer to retirement.

 An asset is anything of value.
 Your home, car, and money in the bank are all assets.
-In terms of the stock market, assets are investment vehicles.
+In the investing world, assets are investment vehicles.
 Stocks, bonds, mutual funds, ETFs, and options are all types of assets.

 When analyzing a potential investment opportunity, assets held by a company include cash, property, investments, prepaid service expenses, inventory, and anything else of value the company owns.